devicehive/devicehive-python/README.md

 	In this tutorial we have implemented the simplest Device-Hive application.
 For more examples please see examples subdirectory under devicehive python library distribution.
-And of cause you may use python build-in help system to take a closer look at library's API.
+And of cause you may use python build-in help system to take a closer look at library`s API.
+    For futher reading please see examples under examples folder.